standard-schema/standard-schema/README.md

   // must be visible in the public type signature '{type}': T;

-  // can be hidden from the public type signature (runtime only) '{validate}': (data: unknown) => T | ValidationError;
+  // can be hidden from the public type signature (private/protected) '{validate}': (data: unknown) => T | ValidationError;
 }